 In an attempt to streamline the documentation surrounding the administrator's capture schedule interface, the procedural information and the technical details have been separated.
 The information provided in THIS article is designed to assist administrators and schedulers in properly selecting options in the Capture Schedule dialog box.
 The procedures for using the dialog box itself are included in Creating Captures and Capture Schedules.
 We strongly recommend you review the below information FIRST, before using the capture schedule dialog box to generate singular or recurring captures.

-Captures, as discussed here, are recordings made by Echo360 recording appliances (such as the Echo360 PRO or POD or the SCHD), by Classroom Capture or by Universal Capture: Classroom, initiated by an Administrator, and set to occur either as scheduled recordings for a section, scheduled recordings of planned speakers, or as one-off recordings of special events.
+Captures, as discussed here, are recordings made by Echo360 recording appliances (such as the Echo360 Pro or Pod or the legacy SCHD) or by Universal Capture: Classroom, initiated by an Administrator, and set to occur either as scheduled recordings for a section, scheduled recordings of planned speakers, or as one-off recordings of special events.

 The following table provides a basic guide for selecting capture output quality, particularly as related to the number of users you expect to stream a capture live (number of individual live streams):